 - Culture: Do they have personal and emotional skills to relate to their new coworkers and management?

 In brief, job candidates will ask themselves two main questions:

 - Do I want to work here?

-When employees can answer both questions with an enthusiastic yes, then they’re ready to engage with your organization.
+When employees can answer both questions with an enthusiastic yes, they’re ready to engage with your organization.

 During the Great Recession, some employers took the second question for granted.
 But when the economy is strong and there are more job openings than available candidates, it becomes more important than ever to keep new employees engaged.
-This isn’t just about employee engagement in HR terms, but also the financial impact of poor hiring.
+This isn’t just about employee engagement in HR terms but also the financial impact of poor hiring.